yahoo/proxy-verifier/README.md

 containing one or more certificates or a directory with separate certificate files.
 For convenience, the [test/keys](https://github.com/bneradt/proxy-verifier/tree/expand_readme/test/keys) directory contains key files which can be used for testing.
+These certificate arguments are only required if HTTPS traffic will be replayed.

 ### Optional Arguments